Best Baitcasting Reel 2023

 Before cleaning the reel, collect everything you need for this.
 Take a bucket of hot water, a cleaner, oil for reels, and a little liquid (Ronsonol Lighter Fluid is great).
 Remove or at least fasten the line before disassembling the reel.
 Remove the side cover to begin disassembling the reel.
 Put all the parts so that none of them accidentally rolls anywhere and gets lost.
 I always lay them on a rubber mat.

-• When the bait reaches the desired location, press the spool with your thumb to stop it.
+Precision Stop As the bait approaches the desired location, press down on the spool with your thumb, ensuring pinpoint accuracy in bait placement.

 It depends on personal preference and the type of fishing being done.
 Baitcasting reels are better suited for heavier lures and fishing in heavy cover while spinning reels are better suited for lighter lures and finesse fishing.